Breast Cancer Risk Assessments: What You Need to Know

 Before talking with your provider about your screening plan, you might want to read up on the latest mammogram screening guidelines published by various medical organizations.

-If a mammogram shows you have dense breast tissue, your provider may recommend you get a breast MRI or ultrasound in addition to routine mammograms.
+If a mammogram shows you have dense breast tissue, you may want to ask your provider if they recommend that you get a breast MRI or ultrasound in addition to routine mammograms.
 This is because dense breasts may make it harder for doctors to see breast cancer on mammograms.
-Also, having dense breast tissue slightly raises your risk of developing breast cancer.
+Also, having extremely dense breast tissue slightly raises your risk of developing breast cancer.
 Adding other breast imaging (supplemental screening) to mammograms may lower the risk that cancer will be missed.

 Lowering your risk

 Some breast cancer risk factors can’t be changed, such as your genetics or family history.
-But there are lifestyle choices you can make, like quitting smoking and exercising regularly, that can potentially lower your risk of breast cancer.
+But there are lifestyle choices you can make, like limiting alcohol intake, quitting smoking, and exercising regularly, that could lower your risk of breast cancer.

-People who have a much higher-than-average risk of breast cancer (for example, people with BRCA1 and BRCA2 gene mutations) can consider risk-reducing strategies.
-These strategies might include, for example, getting a prophylactic (preventive) mastectomy or taking hormonal therapy.
+People who have a much higher-than-average risk of breast cancer (for example, people with BRCA1 and BRCA2 gene mutations) can consider risk-reducing strategies, like getting a prophylactic (preventive) mastectomy or taking hormonal therapy.

 Talk with your provider about the steps you can take to keep your individual risk of breast cancer as low as possible.